 Imagine this: Suddenly I am on the phone with a Nigerian woman in the USA, and then a lady from Kenya in the USA, wanting to help this work.
-Suddenly offerings began to pour in from Lithuania, Belgium, Australia, the UK, Canada, all across the USA.
+Suddenly offerings began to pour in from Lithuania, Belgium, Germany, Croatia, New Zealand, Australia, the UK, Canada and all across the USA.
 One large donation allowed us to fund the mercy ministry of all 243 kids to be fed once a month until December!
 What happened?

-March 5th 2:18 am there was a shift from Heart Dwellers all over the planet who love Jesus and shine His love.
+March 5th 2:18 AM there was a shift from people all over the planet who love Jesus and shine His love.
 They are called the "Heart-Dwellers"!

 One of my very sweet customers has a pastoral grace and a following on Youtube.
 This loving passionate and willing to change the world, Heart Dweller of a Still Small Voice, Calre du Bois began to share our mercy needs.
 And in a few days 4 major mercy projects were funded in homes of extreme poverty that housed a child with disabilities.

 Family #1: Provision for a latrine, 3 beds, kitchen utensils, clothing, shoes, blankets, table and chair, a needed fence and a roof.

 Family #2: Provision for a latrine, medicine, clothing, 2 beds, school supplies and a roof.

 Family #3: Home with 6 orphans: funding to finish the kitchen, put cement on walls, and tile the floor and paint the house.
 This will allow the house to last many more years.